maxking/proxmox-dns-server/README.md

 An authoritative DNS server for Proxmox VE that resolves DNS names based on VM and LXC container names and IDs.

+I use it to give DNS names to my containers/VMs to set CNAME records for my services, when the IP address changes, it is automatically reflected without having to manually change my service's DNS records.

 ## Features

 - Resolves DNS queries for Proxmox VMs and LXC containers